Magic is an intrinsic part of Aethelgard, flowing through the land like rivers and shaping reality itself.

 Magic drawn from nature itself, practiced by elves and some humans who live in harmony with the land.

-• Practitioners: Elven Circle of Elders, druidic orders
+• Practitioners: Elven Circle-Of-Elders, druidic orders

 • Focus: Healing, growth, communication with nature